hmzgtl16/HNote/core/datastore/README.md

-# `datastore` Module
+# `:core:datastore` Module

-The `datastore` module is a core component responsible for managing application data persistence, specifically focusing on user preferences and UI theme configurations.
+The `:core:datastore` module is a core component responsible for managing application data persistence, specifically focusing on user preferences and UI theme configurations.
 It leverages Jetpack DataStore, a modern and robust solution for data storage in Android applications.